 But we also love it when a business does something different.
 And yes, senior partner in your law firm, that does mean your company too.

-Berlin Leighton Paisner have just won a Marketing New Thinking Award for Outstanding Team for their innovative take on delivering legal advice.
-One of their ideas was to turn legal cases into infographics – simplifying complex legal issues with visuals.
+Berlin Leighton Paisner won a Marketing New Thinking Award for Outstanding Team for their innovative take on delivering legal advice.
+One of their ideas, was to turn legal cases into infographics – simplifying complex legal issues with visuals.
 They added red traffic lights as warnings for things to avoid, and produced clear and helpful timelines for their clients.

 Think about what your clients struggle with.
 In fact, what you struggle with getting across to your clients so they buy into what you are saying.

 Is the USP dead?
 It just might be…